Hawkynt/Randomizer/Readme.md

 * **Empirical Testing:** Generating random numbers and detecting repetitions to estimate the actual period length.

+#### Features

+In addition to the above, it could be desirable for a RNG to have certain abilities to support distinct use-cases and scenarios.

+* **Jump-Ahead:** The ability to advance an arbitrary number of items in the sequence without calculating intermediate values.
+This is often used to parallelize the generation of numbers across multiple threads.
+* **Jump-Back:** The ability to go back a certain number of values in the sequence for debugging or unrolling in a simulation.
+* **Multiple Streams:** The ability to produce independent sequences of numbers from the same seed that don't affect each other.
+* **Periodicity Control:** It may be desirable to tweak the number of generated items before repitition occurs for certain simulations.
+* **Seeding Flexibility:** Depending on the used environment it may be important to seed with more than a single value (e.g. an array retrieved from a remote source or a TRNG).
+* **Cryptographic Strength:** Some PRNGs may show cryptographic strength under certain condition yet still not be as slow as a real CRNG.
+* **Equidistribution:** The ability to ensure that k-dimensional tuples of numbers are evenly distributed across the k-dimensional unit cube.
+This feature is essential for simulations requiring multi-dimensional random inputs (e.g. matrices, vectors, tuples), such as Monte Carlo methods, ensuring uniformity across different dimensions.
+* **Party Tricks:** Certain RNGs can be fine-tuned to produce a specific sequence of values at a desired point in the sequence, either from the start or after generating several numbers.
+While often viewed as a novelty, this can be invaluable in controlled simulations, educational demonstrations, or even testing/debugging by generating known outputs for comparison purposes.
+For example, an RNG could be set to generate a specific pattern, a ZIP-file, an image, [Shakespeare](https://en.wikipedia.org/wiki/Infinite_monkey_theorem) or anything else that may improve your job decision as a fortune teller on tea-parties ;)

 ### Test-Suites

+[Proving](https://www.unitychain.io/blog/how-to-test-rngs-for-true-randomness/) the quality of an RNG is essential for determining its suitability for different applications.
+While no RNG can be perfectly random, especially in the case of PRNGs, rigorous testing ensures that its output is statistically close enough to randomness for its intended use.
+Well-established test suites are used to evaluate various aspects like randomness, uniformity, and independence.
+Inadequate randomness can lead to predictable patterns, security vulnerabilities, or faulty simulations.
+By testing RNGs, developers can assess how well the RNG meets the specific randomness requirements of their application.

 #### Diehard [^1]